Erlenbach, Switzerland: Geography

+Erlenbach has an area of 3 km2.

-It is located on the north bank of the lake of Zürich, opposite Thalwil.
-The village is located on the Erlen stream (Erlen Bach) and along the Zürich-Rapperswil road.
-It includes the village and the outlying sections of Wyden, Winkel, Isler, Bindschädler and Lerchenberg.
+It is located on the north bank of the lake of Zürich, opposite Thalwil, on the Erlen stream (Erlen Bach) and along the Zürich-Rapperswil road.
+As well as the village, there are the outlying sections of Wyden, Winkel, Isler, Bindschädler and Lerchenberg.

+As of 2007 46.3% of the total municipal area was undergoing some type of construction.